 Figure 5.2.2.8.2-1: UPNotify

-1. The LMF shall send a POST request to the upNotifyCallBackUri.
+1. The LMF shall send a POST request to the upNotifyCallBackUri provided by the NF consumer in a previous UPConfig service operation (see clause 5.2.2.8) or UPSubscribe service operation (see clause 5.2.2.7).
 The request body shall include a notification correlation ID, LCS-UP connection status and may include a target LMF identifier.

+If the upNotifyCallBackUri is not previously provided by the NF consumer explicitly, the LMF may discover the NF consumer (i.e. the serving AMF) in NRF and send a post request to the callback URI of the default notification subscription for Notification Type ("LCS_UP_NOTIFY") if registered by the NF consumer.
+The request body shall include the LCS-UP connection status, the UE id, the LMF identifier and may include a target LMF identifier.

 2a.
 On success, "204 No content" shall be returned by the NF Service Consumer.